 Alcohol Use Disorder – A dependence on the consumption of alcoholic liquor or the mental illness and compulsive behavior resulting from alcohol dependency.

-Aftercare Planning – This is the process of sitting down with the individual in recovery, the family, and any counselors post-treatment to plan next steps.
+Aftercare Planning – This is the process of sitting down with the individual in recovery, the family, and any counselors post-treatment to plan the next steps.
 It often involves referral to other support services, recommendations for the family, and reminders of what the individual in recovery can do to remain on the path.

 Antabuse – This is the name of the prescription drug disulfiram.
 It is sometimes used in the treatment of alcohol use disorder.
-Rather than actually treating alcohol use disorder, Antabuse works on the liver so that certain enzymes are built up, causing anyone drinking alcohol to become violently ill.
+Rather than treating alcohol use disorder, Antabuse works on the liver so that certain enzymes are built up, causing anyone drinking alcohol to become violently ill.
 It’s very uncommon for it to be used within the US for treatment.

 Antidepressants – A treatment medication to help those who have mood disorders with depressive symptoms.